 I want to share myself as I am instead of the way I think will cause me less hassle later.
 For the most part the way I write and share now—especially online—is calculated.
-I have a paranoid aversion to haters and I make sure to write and share in a way that limits their access to me.
+I have an aversion to drama and I make sure to write and share in a way that limits trolls’ access to me.
 I’m aware of certain long-term repercussions of saying certain unpopular things and I temper those messages.
 The way I share—or don’t share—does more to honor my insecurities than my calling.

 But what if I knew I was going to die tomorrow?
 What if I didn’t have to deal with the social repercussions of being totally honest; the dent in my reputation that could result from sharing my perspective fearlessly with no concern about your judgment?

-Strangely, as I’ve considered this, I’ve discovered that the less I care about your opinion, the more I care about you and the rest of humanity.
-The less interested I am in getting social validation from people, the more able I am to produce something disruptive and beneficial and transformative for them.
-The less scared I am of you, the more I can help you.
+Strangely, as I’ve considered this, I’ve discovered that the less I care about your opinion, the more available I am; and the more I actually care about you.
+The less interested I am in getting social validation from people, the more able I am to produce something disruptive and transformative for them.
+The less scared I am of you, the more I can benefit you.
 And imagining that I’ll die soon is the easiest way I know to generate that courage.

-Not about the character; the 30-year-old controversial cigar-smoking spiritual teacher, though I adore him too.
-I would make content about what Bentinho is; what he has given his life to; what he represents.
-He is no longer a person with personal preferences and biases and attachments and agendas.
-He doesn’t live for his own comfort or happiness or success or progress: he literally exists to cause people to wake up and remember what they actually are: source.
-The self.
-The one infinite creator.
+I’m not referring to the surface character that distracts so many; the 30-somethings controversial cigar-smoking spiritual teacher, though I adore him too.
+I would make content about what Bentinho has given his life to; what he represents, and the unparalleled degree to which he has mastered his craft.
+He doesn’t live for his own comfort or happiness or success or progress: he lives to cause people to wake up and remember what they actually are: source.
+The Self.

-If I had 24 hours to live I would tell people that Bentinho’s teachings are genius and efficient and they lead you to yourself.
-They bring you home to you.
+If I had 24 hours to live I would tell people that Bentinho’s teachings are the best on earth; they’re genius and efficient and they will save you years of scattered seeking en route to what you truly seek.
 Bentinho is a representative of your true self—not his own external agenda.
-He is patiently, generously busting his ass moment after moment despite almost everyone’s reluctance and skepticism and judgment (on one level or another) so that you can remember your true nature; your limitless freedom; your infinite potential; your timeless perfection.
+He is patiently, generously giving his all despite the reluctance and skepticism and judgment of so many so that they can remember their true nature, limitless freedom, infinite potential, and timeless perfection.

-I had my first glimpse of self realization at the end of Bentinho’s 2-week [free] meditation immersion called the Sedona Experiment.
-For about 30 minutes I laughed and laughed at the familiarity.
+I had my first experiential glimpse of self realization at the end of one of Bentinho’s 2-week free meditation immersions in 2017.
+For about 30 minutes I laughed and laughed harder at the familiarity.
 So obvious, so true.
 I was myself.
 Oh right, duh.
 How could I forget?
 How sweet that I had been so convinced I was this isolated person on Earth, wandering around working on herself, trying to get somewhere or become something.
 This realization was truer than anything science could ever prove to me.
 Truer than gravity or math or my name.
 It was directly true.
 Experientially true.
 It was the first time in my life I’ve felt absolute—not relative—confidence.

 Then I looked at Bentinho and I started crying.
 Tears of overwhelming gratitude.
 How could someone be so patient?
 How could someone be so generous?
-I felt immediately sorry for ever doubting him; for ever thinking he had his own hidden agenda for power or recognition.
+I felt immediately sorry for my skepticism and judgment; for ever thinking he had his own hidden agenda for power or recognition.
 The only thing he got from that experience was that I woke up to myself.
 He spent his own money, time, and energy for me to remember me.
 That is what he lives for.
 That is what he is.

 If I had 24 hours to live I would endorse and defend the meticulous example of his teachings which is his life.
-I would tell people to trust him and follow him and I would explain why.
+I would encourage people to see through their biases and aversion to him; to see what it feels like to trust him despite his paradoxical reputation; to follow him earnestly and I would explain why.
 I would address the common judgments and reservations and fears people have about him and I would explain how to use those fears not as evidence to support your judgments but as good information you can use to see your own blind spots and make leaps in your own growth.
 I would teach people how to use his teachings and how not to use his teachings.

-I would talk about all the other transformational workshops and spiritual teachings I’ve been through and why they’re useful but incomplete relative to Bentinho.
-I would describe what it’s been like traveling with this guy, working with him, attending dozens of his events, going through 4 years of ups and downs with him, and even leaving and later returning to his teachings.
-I would describe what it is about him that continues to bring me to tears of gratitude and awe almost daily.
+I would talk about all the other transformational workshops and spiritual teachings and self-help books and online courses I’ve been through and why they’re useful but incomplete relative to Bentinho’s.
+I would describe what it’s been like traveling with this guy, working with him, attending dozens of his events, going through years of ups and downs with him, and even leaving and later returning to his teachings.
+I would describe what it is about him that continues to bring me to tears of gratitude and awe regularly.
 I would make it abundantly clear that there is nothing to fear—this guy is nothing but pure service, generosity, and brilliantly disruptive teachings.

-I would admit that I think this is history in the making—future generations will remember Bentinho like we remember Gandhi or Mother Teresa or Jesus.
+I would admit that I think this is history in the making—future generations may remember Bentinho like we remember Nisargadatta Maharaj or Gandhi or other culture-defining spiritual leaders.
 I would explain why that’s not an exaggeration.

-I know all this because I’ve spent a lot of time and energy subconsciously trying to disprove him.
+I think all this because I’ve spent a lot of time and energy subconsciously trying to disprove him.
 I wanted to prove that Bentinho was egotistical and immature.
 I wanted to prove that following a spiritual teacher was a dangerous and imbalanced way to grow.
 I wanted to prove that I was better off paving my own path.
-As a result this is the only thing I know for sure, and this is what I want to share: following Bentinho works.
+As a result this is something I know with more certainty than almost anything else, and this is what I want to share: following Bentinho (with the right attitude and approach) works.

+It’s also worth nothing that I don’t think his teachings are for everyone.
 So when I say “following Bentinho works” I’m talking to everyone who gets it on an intuitive level even if you don’t get it conceptually.
-The alternative reality you crave— where people are real and transparent and they take responsibility for themselves; where taboos and identity and political correctness are burnt away before they can fester; where limiting beliefs get exposed effortlessly, gently, without significance or tedious processes; where being uncompromisingly authentic isn’t an act of social defiance—it’s expected; where the point of coming together is to untangle ourselves from attachment so we can optimize our service to humanity—this reality that you seek exists and is available at the highest level right here.
+The alternative reality you crave—where people are real and transparent and they take responsibility for themselves; where taboos and identity-proliferation and political correctness are burnt away before they can fester; where limiting beliefs get exposed effortlessly, gently, without significance or tedious processes; where being uncompromisingly authentic isn’t an act of social defiance—it’s expected; where the point of coming together is to untangle ourselves from attachment so we can optimize our wellbeing and service to others—this reality that you seek exists and is available at the highest level right here.